Skip to main content

 Point’s 2024 graduating class comprises more than 70 undergraduate, graduate, doctoral, and community college students nationwide.

-"I'm very proud to be a Point BIPOC Scholar because it has given me the confidence to express my queerness as a Chinese-Canadian and to be part of a larger community of LGBTQ students," said Senaida.
+"I'm very proud to be a Point Scholar because it has given me the confidence to express my queerness as a Chinese-Canadian and to be part of a larger community of LGBTQ+ students," said Senaida.

-In STEM, Community College Scholar Kieran Marshall aims to facilitate care and healing for the LGBTQ community in life and death.
+In STEM, Kieran aims to facilitate care and healing for the LGBTQ+ community in life and death.
 This spring, he transferred into the mortuary science program of Malcolm X College in Chicago, where he will complete the education requirements to become a licensed mortician.
 Kieran Marshall (1)

 “Point funding has provided the safety net I needed to remain housed throughout my program,” Kieran said.
 “Receiving assistance with my living costs has given me the freedom to make other purchases, like the scrubs and accessibility equipment necessary for my success.”

-Jaspreet Kaur (1)-1Jaspreet Kaur, a Point Flagship Scholar with a Comcast NBCUniversal Scholarship, is focused on empowering those who have not had the opportunity to tell their own stories with her startup production company, Brown Girl Joy Productions.
+Jaspreet Kaur (1)-1Jaspreet is focused on empowering those who have not had the opportunity to tell their own stories with her startup production company, Brown Girl Joy Productions.
 Jaspreet, a University of Southern California graduate, recently released a narrative short film, Zindagi Dobara, with her production organization.
 The film premiered at Outfest, Los Angeles Asian Pacific Film Festival, the Director’s Guild of America, and many more festivals.

-“Film, and especially screenwriting, is very, very important in taking control of our own narrative as queer people, as Sikh people, and especially as someone who’s undocumented,” Jaspreet said.
+“Film, and especially screenwriting, is very, very important in taking control of our own narrative.”
+Jaspreet said.
 “We are worthy of being seen in a way that portrays us as the superheroes we are.”

 Read More